andersfransson/andersatandersen/src/content/insights/the-real-bottleneck-in-compliance-is-not-the-report-but-the-data.md

 In fact, the opposite is often true.

 Data may exist in several systems at once.
 The same concept may be defined differently across functions.
 Business terms may not match system labels.
 Important transformations may happen in reporting layers or spreadsheets without proper visibility.
-Ownership may be split between IT, finance, operations, risk, and compliance, with no one responsible for the whole chain.
+Ownership may be split between Information Technology (IT), finance, operations, risk, and compliance, with no one responsible for the whole chain.

 From a distance, this can look like a reporting problem.